Textkernel

 (a) “Account” refers to the Provider-maintained record identifying the Recipient, the available Credits, and the agreed Service(s) that Recipient is authorized to use.

 (b) “Authorized Representative” refers to, for Provider, any employee of Provider, and for Recipient, the persons which Recipient has notified Provider that they can be reached at their designated email address, as recorded in the account.
+Recipient will notify Provider of any changes to the Authorized Representative(s), and will always maintain at least one Authorized Representative.

 Provider makes available an optional endpoint (the “EU Endpoint”) within the borders of the European Union (EU), and it is Recipient’s responsibility to ensure that Recipient Data which is subject to the EU or Swiss privacy standards is directed only to the EU Endpoint.
-Use of an endpoint in a service region is available only with credentials and credits purchased specifically for use in that region’s endpoint.
+Use of an Endpoint in a Service region is available only with credentials and Credits purchased specifically for use in that region’s Endpoint.

-2. Credits
+3. Credits

 (b) Additional Purchases.
 Neither Provider nor Recipient is under any obligation to purchase or sell additional Credits.
 Recipient may request additional Credits.
 If such a request for additional Credits is accepted by Provider, the use of the Credits will be subject to the terms and conditions of this Agreement as then in effect, and as may be amended from time to time.
 The amount, price and expiration of any such additional Credits shall be as mutually agreed by Recipient and Provider in writing.
-All such requests and acceptances shall be made by email.
+All such requests and acceptances shall be made in writing (email is acceptable).
 No terms contained in any Purchase Order or other documentation required by Recipient as part of its accounts payable or vendor process shall be effective, and any reference to such documents in any invoice or correspondence from Provider shall not be construed as Provider’s acceptance or agreement to the terms of such documents.

 (c) Taxes.
-Recipient is responsible for any taxes (hereinafter defined as any duties, customs fees, VAT, tariff, or taxes other than Provider’s income tax associated with the purchases hereunder, including any related penalties or interest), and Recipient will pay Provider for the purchasers hereunder without any reduction for taxes.
+Recipient is responsible for any taxes (hereinafter defined as any duties, customs fees, VAT, tariff, or taxes other than Provider’s income tax associated with the purchases hereunder, including any related penalties or interest), and Recipient will pay Provider for the purchases hereunder without any reduction for taxes.
 If Provider is obligated to collect or pay taxes at any time, the taxes will be invoiced to Recipient, unless Recipient provides Provider with a timely and valid tax exemption certificate authorized by the appropriate taxing authority.
 If Recipient is required by law to withhold any taxes from its payments to Provider, Recipient must provide Provider with an official tax receipt or other appropriate documentation to support such withholding.
 If under the applicable tax legislation, the Services are subject to local taxes and the Recipient is required to make a withholding of local taxes from amounts payable to Provider, the value of Services calculated in accordance with the above procedure will be increased (grossed-up) by the Recipient for the respective amount of local taxes and the grossed-up amount will be regarded as a taxes-inclusive price.
-Local taxes amount withheld from the taxes-inclusive price will be remitted to the applicable local tax entity by the Recipient and Recipient will ensure that Provider will receives payment for its services for the net amount as would otherwise be due (the taxes-inclusive price less the local taxes withheld and remitted to applicable tax authority).
+Local taxes amount withheld from the taxes-inclusive price will be remitted to the applicable local tax entity by the Recipient and Recipient will ensure that Provider receives payment for its Services for the net amount as would otherwise be due (the taxes-inclusive price less the local taxes withheld and remitted to applicable tax authority).

 If required under applicable law, Recipient will provide Provider with applicable tax identification information that Provider may require to ensure its compliance with applicable tax regulations and authorities in applicable jurisdictions.
 Recipient will be liable to pay (or reimburse Provider for) any taxes, interest, penalties or fines arising out of any mis-declaration by the Recipient.